MoinSebi/gretl/doc/gretl.explained.md

 2. Whole graph mode: Calculate the statistics of the whole graph, which includes
    1. Graph statistics (e.g. number of nodes, number of edges, number of paths, etc.)
    2. Hybrid statistics (e.g. average number of nodes in a path, average number of edges in a path, etc.)

+## Bootstrap
+Bootstrapping different combinations of samples from the graph.
+These sub-sets create a smaller graph, which can be interpreted as a "sample" of the original graph.
+We sample from one sample to n samples, where n is the number of samples in the graph.
+Multiple times for each level (n), multiple different (random) samples are selected.
+We calculate similarity statistics on these sub-graphs, and note the amount of nodes and sequence in each similarity level.